JustusAdam/justusadam.github.io/_drafts/testing-in-haskell.md

 Now I hadn't written a single test in Haskell yet.
 I had heard of [QuickCheck](https://hackage.haskell.org/package/QuickCheck) but I not actually used it yet.
 I also knew QuickCheck wasn't the tool I needed right now.
 I wasn't that my software was going to go into production and I had to check for corner cases through random testing.
 No, I required good old fashion unit tests to see which Filter was causing the problem or whether or not it was perhaps the chaining of those filters.

 So I started looking at [hspec](https://hackage.haskell.org/package/hspec).
-Hspec is a library designed to basically imitate [RSpec](http://rspec.info), a popular [Ruby](https://ruby-lang.org) testing tool, which allows you you to write very easy and comfortable to read tests, by structuring the library such that the test code itself would almost look like normal, valid, english sentences.
+Hspec is a library designed to conceptually resemble [RSpec](http://rspec.info), a popular [Ruby](https://ruby-lang.org) testing tool, which allows you you to write very easy and comfortable to read tests, by structuring the library such that the test code itself would almost look like normal, valid, english sentences.

 An example: